Ruislip Lido Railway: History

 In 1990, a new and more powerful locomotive was purchased from Severn Lamb and Haste Hill station opened.
 Ballast for maintenance began to be carried on the railway using appropriate rolling stock.
 A storage shed was built alongside the carriage shed and a workshop in the yard at Woody Bay.
 Woody Bay station received a ticket office, and a control room, and the platforms were extended.
 A water tower was also built in preparation for the arrival in 1998 of a new steam engine, Mad Bess.
 The third extension from Haste Hill to the lido entrance opened in the same year.

 A new diesel locomotive arrived from Severn Lamb in 2003, followed by an identical one the following year.

 A special 2009 production for Halloween was held at the railway in association with the Argosy Players, a local dramatic group from the Compass Theatre in Ickenham.
 The "Mad Bess Express" purported to explain the origins of the name of the Mad Bess Wood and involved trains being met in the woods by actors dressed to resemble ghosts and ghouls.

 In 2010, the Woody Bay ticket office and the nearby children's playground were damaged by vandals driving a stolen tractor.

 Rolling stock

 Current locomotives

 The railway currently operates a fleet of six locomotives.
 No 3 Robert is considered a heritage asset, and generally used only as specially advertised.
+A seventh locomotive was purchased in November 2025.